saveitforparts/Travler_Rotor/README.md

 - "g" (from within motor submenu): go to a specified azimuth/elevation/skew (Some firmware has a typo listing az/sk/el).
 - "q": exit the current submenu
 - "os": Enter the OS submenu
-- "tasks": list running tasks
+- "tasks": list running tasks (from within os submenu)
 - "kill <name of task>": Kill a task (such as "kill Search" to disable the TV satellite search movement routine).

 The firmware has a lot of options, not all of which I understand.
 There are several ways to do various things, including